 According to one human study, roughly a gram of magnesium given to athletes results in 24% increase in free-testosterone levels.
 Optimal magnesium status has also been found to correlate significantly with higher testosterone levels in observational studies (study, study).

 Stinging nettle root (Urtica dioica), is the stingy (duh) plant found in many guys backyards.

 It contains ligand compounds at high levels which have been found in test-tube studies to effectively free up testosterone and DHT molecules from SHBG.

-So theoretically stining nettle root supplements could reduce the binding affinity of SHBG and increase androgen activity of the body (more free T and DHT)…
+So theoretically stinging nettle root supplements could reduce the binding affinity of SHBG and increase androgen activity of the body (more free T and DHT)…

-…But when it comes to actual human research, 120mg’s of nettle root extract taken 3-times per day failed to influence serum testostosterone levels, and was only found to marginally increase testosterone levels in rodents via 5-alpha reductase inhibition (by reducing the testosterone conversion to DHT, exactly what you don’t want as a man).
+…But when it comes to actual human research, 120mg’s of nettle root extract taken 3-times per day failed to influence serum testosterone levels, and was only found to marginally increase testosterone levels in rodents via 5 alpha-reductase inhibition (by reducing the testosterone conversion to DHT, exactly what you don’t want as a man).

 Bottom line of stinging nettle root is that it should theoretically block the binding affinity of SHBG towards androgens, but still actual human in-vivo studies have found it to not be really effective at increasing androgen levels.
 Perhaps the active ingredients never make it to the blood-stream when its taken orally?

 3. Tongkat Ali